 - Indianapolis: Affordability is attracting millennials from high-priced markets like New York and San Francisco, with single-family home appreciation in Indianapolis growing by 12.8% and rents increasing by 4.1% last year.

-- Fort Lauderdale: Steady population growth and retirees with discretionary income helped real estate investors in this Florida city earn gross rental yields of nearly 10% last year, with households growth expected to reach 2.1% in 2019.
+- Fort Lauderdale: Steady population growth and retirees with discretionary income helped real estate investors in this Florida city earn gross rental yields of nearly 10% last year, with household growth expected to reach 2.1% in 2019.

 Fast forward to 2021, and Gary’s predictions include many metros that have seen impressive growth.
-Every single one of these top real estate markets from two years ago have out performed, and all are among the best real estate markets to watch in 2021.
+Every single one of these top real estate markets from two years ago have outperformed, and all are among the best real estate markets to watch in 2021.

 With a new decade just around the corner, smart single-family home investors are asking which cities will be best for real estate heading in 2021.

-Every year the Urban Land Institute and global consulting and tax firm PwC lists the top housing markets for the upcoming year.
+Every year the Urban Land Institute and global consulting and tax firm PwC list the top housing markets for the upcoming year.
 According to the 117-page report on Emerging Trends in Real Estate 2021 the top 10 markets with the best overall prospects for real estate in 2021 are:

 - Raleigh/Durham, North Carolina